learn-co-curriculum/phase-0-macos-env-system/README.md

 ## Check that Your macOS System Has Enough Space for Flatiron School’s Requirements

-The programs that we’ll be installing during environment setup plus all of the work that you’ll do with Flatiron School will need at least 4 GB of free disk space.
+The programs that we’ll be installing during environment setup and all of the work you’ll do with Flatiron School will need at least 4 GB of free disk space.
 Follow the steps below to ensure that you have enough disk space to install all the programs needed during environment setup.